While some people uses layer 4 load-balancers, it can be sometime recommended to use layer 7 load-balancers to be more efficient with HTTP protocol.

 The information we’ll use is the Session Cookie, either set by the load-balancer itself or using one set up by the application server.

-Affinity: this is when we use an information from a layer below the application layer to maintain a client request to a single server
+Affinity: this is when we use information from a layer below the application layer to maintain a client request to a single server

 Persistence: this is when we use Application layer information to stick a client to a single server